Another Welfen Castle - Heldenburg in Salzderhelden

 Albrecht I of Braunschweig-Grubenhagen, already co-regent with his father Ernst, took over the duchy in 1361 and resided in the Heldenburg.
 His brother Friedrich got some lands near Osterode and Herzberg.

 Albrecht was a partron of arts and science, but he also got involved in several feuds.
 One was with Otto Count of Waldeck who had married a daughter of the Lüneburg dukes of the Welfen line, and his son Heinrich claimed his mother's heritage - unsuccesfully in the end, so there may have been some family aspect to Albrecht's involvement.
-He was captured at the battle of Arnoldshausen in 1361 and had to abjure all vengeance (there is no translation for the German Urfehde schwören
+He was captured at the battle of Arnoldshausen in 1361 and had to abjure all vengeance.

 So Friedrich gathered an army of 18,000 man (11) and invaded the lands of Albrecht, laying siege to the Heldenburg (1365).
 His men built a wooden siege tower and labouriously rolled it toward the keep of the Heldenburg.
 But Albrecht fired a cannon shot that destroyed the tower and filled the men with such fear that they abandoned the siege.
 It is said this was the first time a cannon was heard in these lands (12).
-But the troops of the landrave destroyed enough of the smaller castles and villages on Albrecht's territories that he in the end sued for peace and met the Landgrave Friedrich in Eisenach.
+But the troops of the landrave destroyed enough of the smaller castles and villages on Albrecht's territories that he in the end made peace with Landgrave Friedrich.

 A little tidbit aside.
 Friedrich would have more troubles with another Welfen ruler a few years later, our friend Otto the Quarrelsome